tikv/website/content/blog/monthly-march-2020.md

 author: TiKV Authors
 ---

-In this unprecedented global situation, we hope all of you could keep a positive attitude and stay healthy.
+In this unprecedented global situation, we hope you can all keep a positive attitude and stay healthy.

 Let’s take a look at what we have achieved in March!

 ## News

-TiKV has finished[ a third-party security assessment](https://tikv.org/blog/tikv-pass-security-audit/)!
-This assessment of the TiKV scope, curated by CNCF and executed by Cure53 in early 2020, concludes with generally positive results.
+TiKV has finished [a third-party security assessment](https://tikv.org/blog/tikv-pass-security-audit/)!
+This assessment of the TiKV scope, commissioned by CNCF and executed by Cure53 in early 2020, concludes with generally positive results.
 The full report is available [here](https://tikv.org/blog/TiKV-Security-Audit.pdf).

-The TiKV community had the first-ever community meeting on March 26, 2020.
+The TiKV community held the first-ever community meeting on March 26, 2020.
 Liu Tang ([@siddontang](https://github.com/siddontang)), one of our maintainers, kicked off the meeting, and the community manager, Calvin Weng ([@dcalvin](https://github.com/dcalvin)) shared about recent updates on community governance and membership.
 Also, a demo of [unified thread pool](https://docs.google.com/presentation/d/1HWC9SmthBdbp633wLCtORRvCwQqAfJ8zWkjr82O_gN0/edit#slide=id.g71ef919454_1_5), a thread pool in Rust to improve TiKV’s performance in allocating and scheduling resources, was presented by Yilin Chen ([@sticnarf](https://github.com/sticnarf)) at the end of the meeting.
 In case you missed it, the recording video is available [here](https://www.youtube.com/watch?v=hkDvakA-efA&feature=youtu.be) and the meeting notes are available [here](https://docs.google.com/document/d/1CWUAkBrcm9KPclAu8fWHZzByZ0yhsQdRggnEdqtRMQ8/edit#heading=h.ut5w82fnx9bc).

 We have two new TiKV maintainers - Daobing Li ([@lidaobing](https://github.com/lidaobing)) from JD Cloud & AI and Fu Chen ([@fredchenbj](https://github.com/fredchenbj)) from Yidian Zixun.
 Congratulations!
 We look forward to working with them.
 The nominating PRs are here: